andynog/firecracker-microvm-samples/microvm-web-server/README.md

     ```./run-microvm.sh```

-- Once you run the script above the terminal should output a few 204 HTTP Response messages.
+- Once you run the script above the terminal should output six 204 HTTP Response messages.
 This means firecracker successfully accepted the requests made to its API.

     ```
     HTTP/1.1 204 No Content